 At the top we took off our shoes and a guide took us around the caves.
 Dambulla cave temple is a World Heritage Site and the best-preserved cave temple in Sri Lanka.
 The temple is roughly 2000 years old and consists of five main caves with 153 Buddha statues spread across them.
 It was a real privilege to see these caves and definitely worth the long car trip to Kalutara afterwards.

 The couple of days we had in Sri Lanka’s cultural triangle weren’t enough to do the area justice but they were a good start.
-I’d love to return to Sri Lanka to visit more of the historical sites and speak to more local people, and generally learn more about Sri Lanka.
+I’d love to return to visit more of the historical sites, speak to more local people, and generally learn more about Sri Lanka.

-Are you planning a trip to Sri Lanka?
+Are you planning to visit Sri Lanka?
 Let me know in the comments!